CI HUBCI HUB SDK

 sendRedirectUri(url)

 Redirects the user to a URL.
-Used during OAuth flows to redirect to the authorization endpoint, or to redirect back to the adapter endpoint to initialize state.
+Used during OAuth flows to redirect to the authorization endpoint, or to redirect back to the integration endpoint to initialize state.

 return sendRedirectUri(authorizationUrl)